dkirkby/babeldix/README.rst

 Finally, run your program from a different command-line to keep its output seperate from the server messages.
 You can do the challenges in any order and do not need to re-start the server between challenges.

+This is free software, available under an MIT license.

 -------------
 The Languages
 -------------